 The true recycling test is whether someone is willing to pay you to sort and save your trash.
 If they’re not, what you’ve been told about recycling in the past is probably just garbage.

-William F. Shughart II, research director of the Independent Institute, 100 Swan Place, Oakland, Calif., is J. Fish Smith Professor in Public Choice at Utah State University’s Huntsman School of Business.
+William F. Shughart II is professor in public choice at Utah State University’s Huntsman School of Business.